Hepatitis Test Before Hair Transplant

 Key Considerations for Hair Transplant Candidates with Hepatitis D:

 Hepatitis D is a rare but serious liver infection that occurs only in individuals already infected with hepatitis B. For those considering a hair transplant, understanding its implications is crucial.
-At Turkey Hair Center, patient safety and medical evaluation—including hepatitis testing—are prioritized before any procedure.
-Proper assessment of liver function, viral activity, and overall health helps determine the safest and most effective treatment plan.
+At Turkey Hair Center, patient safety and medical evaluation—including hepatitis testing—are prioritized before any procedure

 • Mandatory Consultation: Individuals with Hepatitis D infection (along with Hepatitis B) must consult with specialist physicians and experienced hair transplant professionals.